aliseandblake/aliseandblake.github.io/wedding-day.md

 please feel free to wear traditional dress or anything else you wish.
 Most wedding guests in Latvia choose to wear semiformal clothing - suits and dresses.

+In the following morning for brunch the same applies - wear what you like.
+For reference, we will be dressed smart-casual.

 In September the temperature is likely to be around 12 degrees celcius (55 farenheit), and rain is unpredictable.
 We suggest to bring a light jacket.